 The above states that a child does not bear their parent's sins, directly countering the false doctrine of Original Sin, which argues that God has imposed this injustice on every person.
 This point is reiterated in Jeremiah 31:29-30, Deuteronomy 24:16, and Ezekiel 18:2-4 - four times we are admonished of this principle of justice, which is supremely just, and logical.

-And that really gets to the heart of this false doctrine, and why it needs to be refuted.
+And that gets to the heart of this false doctrine, and why it needs to be refuted.
 Intuitively, it is obviously false.
-There is not a single human being on earth that doesn't instinctively know that infants and the mentally ill being sent to Hell - for something that they did not even do, no less - would be a horrific, nonsensical abomination of justice.
+There is not a single human being on earth who does not instinctively know that infants and the mentally ill being sent to Hell - for something that they did not even do, no less - would be a horrific, nonsensical abomination of justice.

 Prior to committing a sin with understanding, every child is spiritually alive, though they have a fleshly body, born after Adam.
 This body ensures their physical death, and should they live to maturity, also ensures that they will eventually break the Law of God with understanding, which will result in imputed sin, and consequently, their spiritual death.

-However, it's an error to teach that all of mankind, including infants and the mentally ill, bear personal guilt before God, and therefore deserve condemnation, for the original sin of Adam.
+However, it is an error to teach that all of mankind, including infants and the mentally ill, bear personal guilt before God, and therefore deserve condemnation, for the original sin of Adam.